Michael Finan: Career

-Finan made his List-A debut for Leicestershire on the 20 August, 2022 against Nottinghamshire.
-Finan made his first class debut for Leicestershire on 5 September, 2022 against Nottinghamshire at Trent Bridge.
+Finan made his List-A debut for Leicestershire on the 20 August 2022 against Nottinghamshire.
+Finan made his first class debut for Leicestershire on 5 September 2022 against Nottinghamshire at Trent Bridge.
 Notts won the match by 241 runs but Finan hit a half-century on debut and his wickets included England international opener Haseeb Hameed.
+Finan took five wickets in an innings for the first time during his third first-class match, against Middlesex.
+He signed a two-year contract with Leicestershire on 1 November 2022.